 C13 Yes No

-C13 Can on-line application fee be

-waived for applicants with X
+C13 Can on-line application fee be waived for applicants with financial need? х

-financial need?

 C14 Application closing date

 C14 Yes No

-C14 Does your institution have an

-application closing date?
-X
+C14 Does your institution have an application closing date? x

-C14 Application closing date (fall): 4/1
+C14 Application closing date (fall): 3/1

-C14 Priority date: 3/1
+C14 Priority date: 11/1

+C15 Yes -

-C15 Yes No C15 Are first-time first-year students accented for terms other than X
+C15 Are first-time, first-year stude ents accepted for ter ms other than X +

-C16 Notification to applicants of ad mission decision n sent (fill in one or nly)
+C16 Notification to applicants of admission decision sent (fill in one only)

 C16 On a rolling basis beginning

-(date): X
+(date): Х

-By (date):
+C16 By (date):

-C16 Other:
+C16 Other: 12/31 Early Action ì

+4/30 Regular Dec ision

-C17 Reply policy for admitted appli cants (fill in one o anly)
+C17 Reply policy for admitted applicants (fill in one only)

-- Must reply by (date): Canto (IIII III ONO C]]
+C17 Must reply by (date):

-No set date:
+C17 No set date:

 C17 Must reply by May 1 or within

 weeks if notified

-thereafter 3 3
+thereafter 3

 C17 Other:

-Deadline for housing deposit (MN M/DD):
+C17 Deadline for housing deposit (MN //DD):

-Amount of housing deposit:
+C17 Amount of housing deposit:

-• Refundable if student does not e nroll?
+C17 Refundable if student does not en nroll?

 C17 Yes, in full

-C17 · •
+C17 Yes, in part

 C17 No

 C18 Deferred admission

-C18 Yes No

-C18 Does your institution allow stude nts to postpone er rollment after .,
+C18 Yes No Does your institution allow students to postpone en admission? rollment after х C18 If yes, maximum period of postponement: 1 Year

-admission?
-X

-C18 If yes, maximum period of postpo onement: 1 year

-Early admission of high schoo l students
+C19 Early admission of high school students

-C19 Yes No

-C19 Does your institution allow high s ·

-first-time, first-year (freshman) st udents one year o or more before X

-high school graduation?
+C19 Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х

-ı
+C20 Common Application

+Question removed from CDS.